 The Registry Editor cannot rename [key].
 The specified value name already exists.
 Type another name and try again.

-This could possibly occur if the ‘rename’ value you’re trying to enter already exists in the Windows Registry.
+This could occur if the ‘rename’ value you’re trying to enter already exists in the Windows Registry.
 Or, when you try to use an existing name with a different letter case.
 In this post, we will explain why the Error Renaming Value error occurs and how to fix it.

 Fix The Registry Editor cannot rename, The specified key name already exists

 Windows Registry essentially doesn’t have a ‘rename’ function.
 When a user tries to rename a key, it recreates the entire key structure (root key and subkeys), gives the user-specified name to this new key, copies over values to the root key and the subkeys, and then deletes the old key.
 It all happens so quickly that it appears as if the Registry Editor is renaming a key.
-When the new key name matches an existing name in Windows Registry, the registry editor is not able to recreate the key structure, which results in the Error Renaming Value prompt.
-If you get the same error prompt and you’re not able to figure out why you’re getting the error, we’ll help you sort it off.
+When the new key name matches an existing name in Windows Registry, the registry editor cannot recreate the key structure, which results in the Error Renaming Value prompt.
+If you get the same error prompt and you’re not able to figure out why you’re getting the error, we’ll help you sort it out.

 We recommend the following solutions to fix the Registry Editor cannot rename the specified key name already exists error: